GiaSoPas/BarsCourse/README.md

-# .Net Course February-April 2022
+# .Net Course February-May 2022
 ____
 This repository was created to track my work on the .Net course at [BarsGroup](https://life.bars.group/)